Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 Math Formulation
 ^^^^^^^^^^^^^^^^^^

-VDN needs information sharing across agents.
+QMIX needs information sharing across agents.
 Here we bold the symbol (e.g., :math:`s` to :math:`\mathbf{s}`) to indicate that more than one agent information is contained.

-Q sum:
+Q mixing: a learnable mixer computing the global Q value by mixing all the Q values.

 .. math::

     Q_{tot}(\mathbf{a}, s;\boldsymbol{\phi},\psi) = g_{\psi}\bigl(`\mathbf{s}, Q_{\phi_1},Q_{\phi_2},..,Q_{\phi_n} \bigr)

-Q learning:
+Q learning: every iteration get a better total global Q value estimation, passing gradient to both mixer and each Q function to update them.

 .. math::